Skip to Content

 Many beaches prohibit pets, as do swimming pools in RV parks, community centers, and other locations.

 All of the pet owners we know are extremely careful with their pets and value them as the beloved family members they are.
-Whether or not you should leave a pet in an RV is a personal decision, and the age, health, and personality of the pet are sure to come into play.
+Whether or not you should leave a pet in an RV is a personal decision, and the age, health, and personality of the pet are factors to consider.
+More importantly, though, the amount of time a pet owner intends to be away from the RV deserves very serious consideration, as does the weather.

 If the ambient temperature on a sunny day is around 85℉, for example, the temperature in a car with the engine off and the windows cracked open can reach 102℉ in just 10 minutes.
 That’s not long enough to make a quick run into a grocery store before Fido is beginning to roast.
+But, after just 30 minutes, the temperature will reach 120℉.
+Not only will your pet be extremely uncomfortable, but at 110℉, pets are in danger of experiencing heat stroke.

-And regardless of ambient temps, the interior of a car parked in the sun will rise more than 30 degrees per minute.
+And regardless of ambient temperatures, the interior of a car parked in the sun will rise more than 30 degrees per minute.
 This means that the temperature can become lethal in a very short period of time.

 warning sign reminding pet owners that dogs die in hot cars